ITS-Help-Desk/CaseClaim/README.md

 - /casedist **\<days>**
     - Allows a lead to see the distribution of case claim time throughout the day.
     - Uses matplotlib to create a histogram displaying the information.
-- /export
-    - Allows a lead to convert all tables in the MySQL database into CSV files
-    - These files can be stored on another system as a backup
 - /award
     - Allows a lead to reward a team points that will be logged in the MySQL database.
     - Sends a message to the #announcements channel informing everyone of the award.